cadencorontzos/lzf/README.md

 ```

 where 'input file' is the file name.
 The program will print a report of the compression/decompression process.
-It will also produce two output files
+It will also produce two output files, found in the `/outputFiles` folder

 ```
     compressed-FILENAME-XXXXX.lzw   decompressed-FILENAME-XXXXX.EXT